The Ultimate Guide to Rainbow Beach Camping in 2024

 Family

-If you're a family who loves the great outdoors, Rainbow Beach camping is likely high up on your family holiday bucket list.
-With kilometre upon kilometre of gorgeous sandy beaches, near-perfect weather and some of the best swimming spots in Australia, a camping holiday at this epic beach ticks all the right family holiday boxes.
+With kilometre upon kilometre of gorgeous sandy beaches, near-perfect weather and some of the best swimming spots in Australia, a camping holiday at this epic beach ticks all the right family-holiday boxes.

 Before you embark on what's likely to go down in history as one of your best camping holidays, here's everything you need to know about camping on Rainbow Beach.

-We hate to start things off on a negative note, but sadly, no, you cannot camp on Rainbow Beach itself.
+We hate to start things off on a negative note, but sadly, no, you can't camp on Rainbow Beach itself.

 Why?
 It's a common misconception that you're allowed to camp on the beach because many people assume that since you're four-wheel-driving along the beach, why can't you just set up camp on the sand once you're done?